FuRyanf/food-chooser-mvp/SUPABASE_SETUP.md

 - `meals` table for storing dinner history
 - `user_preferences` table for budget and settings
 - `cuisine_overrides` table for learning user preferences
+- Optional `trip_label` column on groceries for travel tagging
 - Proper indexes and Row Level Security (RLS) policies

+If you already applied the base schema previously, rerun the updated snippet at the end of `supabase-schema.sql` to add the `trip_label` column to existing tables.

 ## Step 5: Install Dependencies